poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 can no longer, in good conscience, stand by and do nothing.
-It becomes an even greater imperative for you to come forward and shine a light on what they're doing, and if you listen to any of those whistleblowers or activists, they'll all say the same thing.
+It becomes an even greater imperative for you to come forward and shine a light on what they're doing, and if you listen to any of those whistle blowers or activists, they'll all say the same thing.

 It was a slow process to realize that the acts in which you engage are justified but they were finally convinced of it by the actions of these governments themselves.
-It's a really sweet irony, and I think it calls for serious optimism that it is the United States and its closest allies who are sowing the seeds of dissent, who are fuelling the fire of this activism with their own abusive behaviour.
+It's a really sweet irony, and I think it calls for serious optimism that it is the United States and its closest allies who are sowing the seeds of dissent, who are fueling the fire of this activism with their own abusive behavior.

 [audience applauds]